mwaylabs/generator-m-ionic/README.md

 Note that the build will not complete if you have any **jscs, jshint or jsonlint errors** in your code!
 Sometimes it's necessary to let the build run anyway.
 Use the `--force-build` option to do so.
 The `--minify` option will minify javascript, css, html and images.
 These options will also work for all the build-related cordova tasks!

 #### gulp environment
-Handles your environments (dev, prod, and any other you'd like).
+Injects environment (dev, prod and any other you'd like) variables into your `Config` constants.

 ##### How does it work?
-Your `main` module contains the two files `env-dev.json` and `env-prod.json` located under `app/main/constants/`.
-Any key value pair you define in those files will be copied into the `Config.ENV` constant located in `app/main/constants/config-const.js`.
+Your `main` module per default contains the two files `env-dev.json` and `env-prod.json` located under `app/main/constants/`.
+Any key value pair you define in those files will be copied into the `Config.ENV` constant located in `app/main/constants/config-const.js`, depending on which environment you chosse.
 So when you're working on dev, all key value pairs from the `main` module's `env-dev.json` will be copied to your `config-const.js`.
-Simply inject the `Config` constant in any service or controller where you need to use it.
+Same goes for the prod environment respectively.
+Then simply inject the `Config` constant in any service or controller where you need to use it.

 ##### Choosing an environment
-When you run `gulp watch` or `gulp build` it will default to the dev environment:
+When you run `gulp watch` or any other task that runs `gulp build` without specifying an environment it will default to the dev environment:
 ```shell
 gulp watch                # defaults to --env=dev
 gulp build                # so does this
 gulp --cordova 'run ios'  # and any other command that uses gulp build
 ```
-Alternatively you can run the following to switch to the prod environment
+In order to choose an environment explicitly add the `--env` flag, like this:
 ```shell
 gulp watch --env=prod
 gulp build --env=prod